christianTragesser/aws-access-key-manager/README.md

 }
 ```

-#### Auto-update of IAM user service accounts
+### Auto-update of IAM user service accounts
-When key automation components must reside outside the control of IAM roles and policies, it is common to create an IAM service account for use with automation tooling.
+When key automation components must reside outside IAM managed infrastructure it is common to create an IAM service account for use with automation tooling.
 Often a Continuous Integration(CI) server is used to securely store and access IAM secrets pertaining to automation service accounts.
 From a security perspective, it is imperative service account keys adhere to the same expiration policy enforced for regular IAM users.
-Currently this feature allows for automatic renewing of IAM secrets then updating them in Gitlab CI; providing seamless management of critical pipeline secrets.
+Currently this feature allows for automatic renewal of IAM secrets then updating the new secret values in Gitlab CI as group or project level variables; providing seamless management of critical pipeline secrets.

-##### Dependencies
+#### Dependencies
  * Gitlab instance URL for [group-level](https://docs.gitlab.com/ee/api/group_level_variables.html#doc-nav) or [project-level](https://docs.gitlab.com/ee/api/project_level_variables.html) variables
  * [Gitlab Personal Token (API)](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html#doc-nav)
  * List of desired auto-update IAM user accounts